 The summery self-titled debut of charming L.A. girl-boy duo Sumeau is a kindling-box awaiting its stray spark.

 Leading lady Kat Primeau’s steamy voice curves into mellifluous en vogue melodies, bubbling over the fizzled edges of Chris Sousa’s near-psychedelic instrumentations.
 Together, they exude a kinetic energy like the peach-fuzzed static between a first and second kiss.

 Sumeau is available now directly through the band’s BandCamp page hereand check out these standout tracks, for your listening pleasure:

 The Western-tinged, Yé-Yé song “Hey You” flings at the album’s start, followed by the stunning sun-crisped “Diggin Out”, with Primeau’s sweltered vocals gliding over burly guitars and ragged organ swells.

-Sinewy, tipsy tune “Deja Vu” pairs with the lush and glistening “Next Day Blur”, the narrative wrestling with threadbare heartbreak commiserations is pinned on the starched psyche-pop shuffled rhythms of “Settle”.
+Sinewy, tipsy tune “Deja Vu” pairs with the lush and glistening “Next Day Blur”, the narrative wrestles with heartbroken threadbare commiserations pinned onto starched psyche-pop shuffled rhythms of “Settle”.

 The album crests in the fever-hazed cocktail hour of “A Fire”, and the twanged closer “Houdini” lingers and grasps at disappearing act refrains.